 7) What are the policies of the PPPA regarding non-commercial, educational use of posters images?

-1) If known, the artist's full name and nationality, as well as the name of the original publisher and date, be credited.
+1) If presented at the PPPA page, the artist's full name and nationality, as well as the name of the original publisher and date, be credited.
 This can be done by printing that information either immediately under the image of the poster (preferable) or wherever in/on the published document credits are listed.

-2) That "The Palestine Poster Project Archives (PPPA)" be credited in full as the source of the image/info/poster
+2) "The Palestine Poster Project Archives (PPPA)" be credited in full as the source of the image/info/poster.

-3) That a review copy of the final printed or electronic document be sent to the PPPA at the time of publication for inclusion in the PPPA website.
+3) A review copy of the final printed or electronic document be sent to the PPPA at the time of publication for inclusion in the PPPA website.